TuringLang/JuliaBUGS.jl/docs/src/functions.md

 ## Function defined in Julia Standard Library

 !!! warning "No keyword arguments syntax in BUGS"
-    Please note that some functions listed may accept additional arguments (e.g. `trunc`) and/or keyword arguments (e.g. `sum`, `sort`).
-However, `JuliaBUGS` is designed to only support function arguments of type `Real` or `AbstractArray{Real}`.
-Furthermore, `JuliaBUGS` does not accommodate the use of keyword argument syntax; thus, the default values for any optional or keyword arguments will be automatically applied.
+    Please note that some functions listed may accept additional arguments (e.g. `trunc`) and/or keyword arguments (e.g. `sum`, `sort`, `mean`).
+However, at the moment `JuliaBUGS` only supports function arguments of type `Real` or `AbstractArray{Real}`.
+Furthermore, `JuliaBUGS` does not accommodate the use of keyword argument syntax.
+Thus, the default values for any optional or keyword arguments will be automatically applied.

 ```@docs
 abs